 Isis (Ast, Aset), unlike her twin sister Nephthys, is one of the most famous goddesses of ancient Egypt.
-Although it is thought that her worship originated in Africa, was nurtured and refined in Egypt, she was a popular goddess in predynastic times in the Delta area.
+Although it is thought that her worship originated in Africa, her worship was nurtured and refined in Egypt.
+She was a popular goddess in predynastic times in the Delta area.
 At the opposite end of Egyptian history, her worship spread through the ancient world by the Greek tourists the Romans conquerors, albeit in a different form with the original myths of the goddess long forgotten.
 Her fame quickly spread to all corners of the Roman empire.
 There was even a temple to Isis on the River Themes in Southwark, London!

 The last recorded festival of Isis was held in Rome in 394 AD but it was one of the last of the old faiths to die out, surviving less flamboyantly ... until the fifth century AD.

 -- Dr M D Magee, Christianity: Mystery Religions - Isis, Osiris, Dionysos, Orpheus

 Isis was, of course, sister to Nephthys, and also to Osiris and Set, and mother of Horus.
 To the ancient Egyptians, she was all that a mother should be - loving, clever, loyal and brave.
 Many statues and images show Isis holding the infant Horus on her knee, suckling the young god.
 To the Egyptians, she was the purest example of the loving wife and mother, and that was how they worshipped her - and loved her - the most.
 In a culture where fertility was a sign of success and sexual attractiveness, it's no wonder that the Egyptians cherished the fruitful Isis.